Did you know?

-Nautilidae is a large family of cephalopods that the Nautilus is a part of.
-It encompasses six species in 2 different genotypes, with the genus Nautilus as the archetype.
-Although it more particularly refers to the species Nautilus pompilius, any Nautilidae member can also go by the label of chambered Nautilus.
+Nautilidae is a large family of cephalopods (a type of mollusk) of which the Nautilus is a part.
+It encompasses six species in 2 different genotypes, with this genus as the archetype.
+Although it particularly refers to the species Nautilus pompilius, any Nautilidae member can also go by the label of chambered Nautilus.

-The name Nautilus comes from the Greek word “Nautilos,” which means “seaman.”
-Species like the chambered Nautilus have been around for nearly 500 million years, according to fossil records.
+Their name comes from the Greek word “Nautilos,” which means “seaman.”
+According to fossil records, species like the chambered Nautilus have existed for nearly 500 million years.
+Discover how they have thrived for millions of years!
+Read on for insights into its remarkable survival strategies

 Appearance